(Originally posted Dec 13, 2017; last updated on July 9, 2024)

 As with the US-OSHA HCS regulation, WHMIS 2015 permits you to withhold:

-Instead of using "Component x (trade secret)*" as a substitute for the actual chemical name of an ingredient (as with US-OSHA in the HCS), you must use a generic chemical identity (GCI).
-The GCI should be descriptive of the chemical structure and "important radicals" of the ingredient, so that the GCI can be related to the hazards of the product as a whole.
-For example, you might use "Alcohol" as a substitute for "propanol" or "t-butyl alcohol".
+Instead of using "Component x (trade secret)*" as a substitute for the actual chemical name of an ingredient (as with US-OSHA in the HCS), you would use a “code name or code number (e.g., a generic chemical name).”
+For example, you might use "Alcohol" as a substitute for an actual name of propanol or t-butyl alcohol.

 Concentration for an ingredient can be expressed as a range (minimum to maximum) which contains the actual value or actual concentration range.
 Unlike the HCS requirements, WHMIS 2015 allows you to omit concentration entirely, substituting a phrase like "Proprietary*" instead.

 To withhold confidential information, you must file a claim for exemption with Health Canada.
 The agency charges a processing fee for the claim application.
-You must include the GCI you plan to use (if any) for each ingredient.
+You must include the code name/number you plan to use (if any) for each ingredient.

 When Health Canada determines that the application is complete, it issues an HMIRA registration number and a claim filed date under the Hazardous Materials Information Review Act (HMIRA).
 Once you receive the HMIRA number, you can issue the Safety Data Sheet.